On the Road Summer 2021 Days 2 & 3 Mark Twain & Nebraska

 The grass meadow where my picnic table sat was lovely, but so open that my site had zero

-On the next site over sat a smashed-up dusty black truck with its window down that looked
+privacy.
+On the next site over sat a smashed-up dusty black truck with its window down that

 I crawled into my stifling hot car and locked the doors.

 Where were the sheep to count?
-I could still hear their circus as I was sliding into sleep but
+I could still hear the circus behind the trees as I was sliding into

 And so I imagined I was acclimated to the tropics, having grown up in an equatorial jungle, not in the chilly mountains of